htcfreek/SimpleLapsGui/README.md

 - Simple and fast: Run the PowerShell script or Batch file, type the computer name and press the ENTER key.
 - Supports Microsoft LAPS (legacy) and Windows LAPS on Active Directory environments.
 - Query the user name, password and password expiration timestamp of the LAPS account.
-- Query the account history of Computer objects in your local Active Directory (Windows LAPS only).
+- Query the account history of computer objects in your local Active Directory (Windows LAPS only).
 - Multi-domain support.
 - Copy user names and passwords to the clipboard.
-- Zoom view for the user name and password.
+- Zoom view for user name and password.
 - Change the expiration timestamp.
 - Close the window by pressing the ESCAPE key.